European leaders, aid arrive in Irma-struck Caribbean

 Johnson was planning to tour Anguilla to offer his support to islanders there and in the British Virgin islands, all of which suffered major devastation from the storms.

-Speaking in the UK Parliament on Tuesday, Alan Duncan, secretary of state for foreign and commonwealth affairs, said more than half a million British nationals -- both residents and visitors -- were caught up in Irma.
+Speaking in the UK Parliament, Alan Duncan, secretary of state for foreign and commonwealth affairs, said more than half a million British nationals -- both residents and visitors -- were caught up in Irma.

 "I am rather dismayed by the sweeping criticism ... they are unsupported by the facts.
 For instance, the French don't deploy in advance specifically for hurricanes, what they do is have troops permanently based there because the nature of French overseas territories' government is different from ours.
 Our overseas territories are self-governing.
 The French govern directly.
 And therefore they have soldiers there all the time," Duncan said.